hjstoff/nodesetexpr-expand/README.md

 is definitely not the same language.

-One form - perhaps the most basic and explicit form - of a nodeset expression, that a nodeset expression language should support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a well-defined token that cannot be part of any nodename.
+One form - perhaps the most basic and explicit form - of a nodeset expression, that a nodeset expression language must support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a well-defined token that cannot be part of any nodename.

-Nodeset expressions denote _sets_.
-For the semantics of the this basic form purpose implies, or requires, that multiple occurrences of the same name in the sequence are valid perfectly valid, but are _idempotent_.
+Nodeset expressions must denote _sets_.
+For the semantics of the this basic form, we allow that multiple occurrences of the same name in the sequence perfectly valid, but that they are _idempotent_.
+The semantics, that the expression denotes a set while at the same multiple instances of the same string are tolerated in this basic list form, require that the occurence of such redundant instances makes no difference for the outcome of the expansion operation.

-I

 This however, is obviously not the most concise form.
 Nodeset expressions get their conciseness, and thereby their usefulness, from also using language